home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 The title of a config flow can be influenced by integrations, and is determined in this priority order:

-1. If `title_placeholders` is set to a non empty dictionary in the config flow, it will be used to dynamically calculate the config flow's title.
+1. If `title_placeholders` is set to a non-empty dictionary in the config flow, it will be used to dynamically calculate the config flow's title.
 Reauth and reconfigure flows automatically set `title_placeholders` to `{"name": config_entry_title}`.
    1. If the integration provides a localized `flow_title`, that will be used, with any translation placeholders substituted from the `title_placeholders`
    2. If the integration does not provide a `flow_title` but the `title_placeholders` includes a `name`, the `name` will be used as the flow's title
-2. Set the flow title to the the integration's localized `title`, if it exists
+2. Set the flow title to the integration's localized `title`, if it exists
-3. Set the flow title to the the integration manifest's `name`, if it exists
+3. Set the flow title to the integration manifest's `name`, if it exists
-4. Set the flow title to the the integration's domain
+4. Set the flow title to the integration's domain

 Note that this priority order means that:
 - A localized `flow_title` is ignored if the `title_placeholders` dictionary is missing or empty, even if the localized `flow_title` does not have any placeholders